-I released Sherlock Indomitable^[475] this year, which had previously won Introcomp.
-I go into more detail in this in Chapter 11 [sorry intfiction readers I'm just typing this the way it'll go in my book].
+I released $Sherlock\ Indomitable^{[475]}$ this year, which had previously won Introcomp.
+I go into more detail in this in Chapter.

 This year saw the two separately-voted Audience and Alumni ribbons of past years combined into two equivalent Best In Show ribbons, as well as custom ribbons for each game suggested by judges and chosen by authors.
 This year, these ranged from simple ones like "Best Art" to more unusual ones like "Best History Lesson".